-- LAX will hold the single highest rideshare surcharge of any major US airport — beating Boston Logan ($11 round trip), Seattle-Tacoma ($8.50), Orlando MCO ($7), and Nashville BNA ($7).
+- Once effective, LAX will hold the single highest rideshare surcharge of any major US airport — ahead of today's leaders Seattle-Tacoma ($8.50), Orlando MCO ($7), Nashville BNA ($7), and Boston Logan ($5.50 each way, $11 round trip).

-- A typical 10-mile LAX-to-downtown UberX trip rises from about $45 today to $53+ after July 1 — and that is before pre-flight surge multipliers, which routinely double those numbers.
+- A typical 10-mile LAX-to-downtown UberX trip costs about $45 today with the $4 fee — projected to reach $53+ once the $12 central-terminal fee takes effect, before pre-flight surge multipliers, which routinely double those numbers.

-- LA travelers can dodge the $12 fee using the $12.75 FlyAway bus to Union Station, the Metro K Line via the LAX/Metro Transit Center, or by flying into LGB, BUR, or SNA instead.
+- LA travelers will be able to dodge the $12 tier using the $12.75 FlyAway bus to Union Station, the Metro K Line via the LAX/Metro Transit Center, or by flying into LGB, BUR, or SNA instead.

 The LAX News in Plain English

-On March 12, 2026, the Los Angeles Board of Airport Commissioners unanimously approved the first hike to LAX's rideshare and taxi access fees in more than a decade.
-The decision, covered by every major LA outlet, restructures airport pickup into two clearly priced tiers.
+In March 2026, the Los Angeles Board of Airport Commissioners unanimously approved the first increase to LAX's rideshare and taxi access fees in roughly a decade.
+The decision, covered by every major LA outlet, restructures airport pickup into two clearly priced tiers — but, crucially, none of it is in effect yet.
+Approval is not implementation: the new fees start only when the SkyLink Automated People Mover begins carrying passengers.

-- Effective date: the day the SkyLink Automated People Mover opens for revenue service.
-LAWA and LA Metro have publicly targeted July 1, 2026.
+- Effective date: the day the SkyLink Automated People Mover opens for revenue service, expected late 2026 or 2027.

-The headline number — $12 — is the part that will hit LA travelers in the wallet, but the structural change matters more.
-LAWA is moving from a one-size-fits-all access model to a tiered system where the cost of pickup is now an explicit function of curb convenience.
-Riders who walk an extra five minutes through the Ground Transport Center save $6.
-Riders who insist on terminal-front pickup pay the new premium.
+The headline number — up to $12 — is the part that will eventually hit LA travelers in the wallet, but the structural change matters more.
+LAWA is moving from a one-size-fits-all access model to a tiered system where the cost of pickup becomes an explicit function of curb convenience.
+Riders who use pickup zones outside the Central Terminal Area will pay the $6 base fee.
+Riders who insist on terminal-front pickup inside the horseshoe will pay the $12 premium — once the new structure is live.

-Both Uber and Lyft have publicly said they will pass airport access fees through to riders, as they do at every other airport.
-Whether 100% of the $7 increase reaches the rider's final receipt or whether some is absorbed in the booking-fee line is something we will be watching after July 1 — historically the pass-through has been near-complete at major hubs.
+Both Uber and Lyft pass airport access fees through to riders, as they do at every other airport.
+Whether 100% of the up-to-$8 increase reaches the rider's final receipt or whether some is absorbed in the booking-fee line is something we will be watching once the new structure goes live — historically the pass-through has been near-complete at major hubs.

 All 47 US Major Airports — 2026 Surcharge Table